DupieM/DuPlessisMarine_221326_EchoMe/README.md

 ### Hobbies Screen

 This screen showcases my personal hobbies.
-Users can also engage in a conversation with me to learn more about these interests.
+Users can engage in a conversation with me to learn more about these interests.

 </br>